 Most people select goals they believe they can achieve.
 As Bandura (1986) suggests, “unless people believe that they can produce desired effects and forestall undesired ones by their actions, they have little incentive to act.
 Whatever other factors may operate as motivators, they are rooted in the core belief that one has the power to produce the desired results” (p.228).

 A key construct in this context is self-efficacy.
 A person who has a high level of self-efficacy generally believes he or she can carry out what is necessary to realize his or her goals (Bandura, 1997).
-This person is confident that he or she can employ the skills required to resist temptation, cope with stress, and mobilize necessary resources to meet the situational demands.
+This person is confident that he or she can employ the strength-based skills required to resist temptation, cope with stress, and mobilize necessary resources to meet the situational demands.

 Because people with high self-efficacy beliefs assume that they have high ability, they adopt more challenging goals and perform better on tasks compared to people with low self-efficacy beliefs (Brown et al., 2011).
 Studies show that adopting more difficult goals is linked to superior performance (Locke & Latham, 1990).

 Some changes look negative on the surface but you will soon realize that space is being created in your life for something new to emerge.